macCesar/ti.youtube/README.md

 }
 ```
 ### Live Streaming Media
-When available, ti.youtube will use HLS manifest file to play adaptive media from live streaming.
+When available, `ti.youtube` will use HLS manifest file to play adaptive media from live streaming URLs.

 ## Warning and Restrictions
 ### Legal notice